 Welcome to the Earth and Environmental Sciences Discipline!

-The Earth and Environmental Sciences Discipline (EES) group provides courses in Geology, Environmental Science, and other earth sciences including Oceanography, Hydrology, and Soil Science (or pedology).
+The Earth and Environmental Sciences Discipline (EES) group provides courses in Geology, Environmental Science, and other earth sciences including Oceanography, Meteorology, Horticulture, and Soil Science (or pedology).
 Many of our students use these courses to fulfill their transfer degree requirements for science courses with lab or take them because they are interested in the subject.
 We encourage Geology and Physical Science/Engineering majors to take the G 201-203 series.
 We also offer a 100 level Geology series G 101-103 for non-science majors that can be taken in any order.
-Our Environmental science series ENSC 181-182-183 emphasizes environmental issues involving focused on land (181), air (182) and water (183).
+Our Environmental Science series ENSC 181-182-183 emphasizes environmental issues involving focused on land (181), air (182) and water (183).
 These courses all carry the college's sustainability designation, as well.
-Check our courses link for Spring Term on the campus web site for more detail on any of our courses.

 Each term Earth and Environmental Science (EES) offers a number of field trips as part of many of our courses.
 These can involve on-campus field work, class-time field trips in the south Willamette Valley, or longer trips to the Coast Range, Cascades, or the Pacific coast.
 Instructors will announce these trips via their syllabus.